AuburnSounds/Dplug/README.md

 - How do I build plugins for OS X?

-You need to use the `release` program in the `tools`directory.
+You need to use the `dplug-build` program in the `tools`directory.
-This tool create a bundle and Universal Binaries as needed.
+This tool creates Mac bundles and Universal Binaries as needed.
 Like most D programs, you can build it by typing `dub`.

 - What is the oldest supported Windows version?

 Windows Vista.
-Users report plugins made with both DMD and LDC work on Windows XP.
+Users report plug-ins made with both DMD and LDC work on Windows XP.
 But XP isn't officially supported by D compilers.

 - What is the oldest supported OS X version?